please log in to the list of all the essential oil very carry

 Eucalyptus: Globulus sold in 10ml 50ml 100ml 500ml 1kg 5kg 10kg

 origin India The benefit of Eucalyptus Oil can help for:

 - Strengthen the immune system and help fight chickenpox, colds, influenza, and measles.

-- Can relieve you of your muscular pain, inflation, headaches, and migraines.
+- It can relieve you of your muscular pain, inflation, headaches, and migraines.
 The cineole present in the oil increases the blood circulation and relaxes your muscles.
-It also instantly soothes your nerves to give you an instant relief from pain and inflation.
+It also instantly soothes your nerves to give you instant relief from pain and inflation.